 When the catheter is in the right place, your doctor slowly injects the radioactive beads into your liver.
 The whole process takes about an hour.

 When your doctor removes the catheter they put a dressing over the small wound.
 You need to lie flat for around 6 hours if the catheter went into an artery in your groin.
 Most people need to stay in hospital overnight.
-Your nurse will give you painkillers and anti sickness medicines if you need them.
+Your nurse will give you painkillers and

 You have a scan the day after treatment to check the position of the radioactive beads.